Arikizu/DiscordRPC/README.md

 2. Add the provided `discord-rpc_script.user.js` file to Tampermonkey and ensure it is enabled.
 3. In webbrowser make sure is "allow user scripts" are enabled in the settings of the Tampermonkey.

+### Browser tabs must be reloaded if they were opened before launching DiscordRPC.

 ---

 ## How It Works